OpenFAST/openfast/docs/source/install/install_spack.rst

 ------------------------------------------------------------------

-The following describes how to build OpenFAST and its dependencies mostly automatically on your Mac using
+The following describes how to build OpenFAST and its dependencies mostly automatically on macOS using
 `Spack <https://spack.readthedocs.io/en/latest>`_.
 This can also be used as a template to build OpenFAST on any Linux system with Spack.